statoscope/statoscope/packages/webpack-ui/README.md

 It works, but useless, because the result stats is empty.

-You may disable some stats-flags to decrease your stats-file size.
+You could disable some stats-flags to decrease your stats-file size.
 Here is a set of minimum useful stats flags:

 ```